How to Trade Double Extended Impulsive Waves

-Elliott defines an impulsive wave as a five waves structure that should have at least one extended wave.
-The very first impression is a confusing one as only three possibilities for an extended wave are listed: 3rd wave extension, 1st wave extension or 5th wave extension.
-What is the reason for the “at least one extended wave” mentioning?
-The answer is quite simple: there are impulsive waves that have two extended waves, and these are being called double extended impulsive waves.
+Elliott defines an impulsive wave as a five-wave structure that should have at least one extended wave.
+The very first impression is a confusing one, as only three possibilities for an extended wave are listed: third-wave extension, first-wave extension, or fifth-wave extension.
+What is the reason for mentioning “at least one extended wave”?
+The answer is quite simple: There are impulsive waves that have two extended waves, and these are called double extended impulsive waves.
 As the name suggests, a double extended impulsive wave has two extended waves.
-The extension applies to the same motive waves: the 3rd, 1st, or the 5th.
-The only possibility for a double extended impulsive wave to form is to look for the third wave to be extended, and then the 5th wave to extend as well.
+The extension applies to the same motive waves: the third, first, or the fifth.
+The only possibility for a double extended impulsive wave to form is for the third wave to be extended, and then the fifth wave to extend as well.
 As a quick reminder, the extension means the wave is bigger than 161.8% when compared with the length of the previous wave.
-This is the minimum distance to be traveled by an extended wave, but in the case of a double extended wave, the price cannot travel much more than that extension.
+This is the minimum distance to be travelled by an extended wave, but in the case of a double extended wave, the price cannot travel much more than that extension.

-Steps to Trade a Double Extended Impulsive Waves
+Steps for Trading a Double Extended Impulsive Waves

-The most common wave to be subject to an extension is the third wave, and this makes a third wave extension impulsive move the most popular one.
-It is so popular among traders, that almost everyone is looking to trade the 3rd wave to catch the longest wave.
-In a double extended impulsive wave, the 3rd wave will end up looking like peanuts when compared with the 5th wave, as this last one will be bigger than 161.8% when compared with the length of the 3rd wave!
-But the 3rd wave was already bigger than 161.8% when compared with the length of the 1st wave!
-So, you can imagine the strength of the trend that makes up a double extended impulsive wave!
+The most common wave to be subject to an extension is the third wave, and this makes a third-wave extension impulsive move the most popular one.
+It is so popular among traders that almost everyone looks to trade the third wave to catch the longest wave.
+In a double extended impulsive wave, the third wave will end up looking like peanuts when compared with the fifth wave, as this last one will be bigger than 161.8% when compared with the length of the third wave!
+But the third wave was already bigger than 161.8% when compared with the length of the first wave; so, you can imagine the strength of the trend that makes up a double extended impulsive wave!
 To trade such an impulsive wave, one stop loss needs to be hit.
-However, this is only a normal step, as the loss should be recovered and some profits to be made on top of that.
-How to do that?
+However, this is only a normal step, as the loss should be recovered, and some profits made on top of that.
+How is that done?

-The way to trade a double extended impulsive move is to treat it as a 3rd wave extension.
-Remember, at the start of an impulsive wave, we don’t know what kind of an impulsive wave it is going to be.
-All we know is that the most common setup is for the 3rd wave to extend and it is only normal for this to be the scenario to be traded first.
-The reason why I said that a stop loss should be hit is the fact that traders will look for the end of the impulsive wave by the time the 3rd wave extension is being reached.
-Therefore, it is normal for the 5th wave to be faded, meaning traders to look to trade in the opposite direction of the overall impulsive move by the time the 5th wave starts.
-For this, there’s a stop loss to be placed and this can be 61.8% of the length of the third wave, placed from the end of the 4th wave.
-In a 3rd wave extension impulsive wave, it is not possible for the 5th wave to move beyond that level!
-If the stop loss is being hit, it means that the whole move cannot be a 3rd wave extension.
-A 5th wave extension is out of the question, and this leaves room for only one plausible explanation: a double extended impulsive move is going to form.
+The way to trade a double extended impulsive move is to treat it as a third-wave extension.
+Remember that at the start of an impulsive wave, we don’t know what kind of an impulsive wave it is going to be.
+All we know is that the most common set-up is for the third wave to extend, and it is normal for this to be the scenario to be traded first.
+The reason why I said that a stop loss should be hit is that traders will look for the end of the impulsive wave by the time the third-wave extension is reached.
+Therefore, it is normal for the fifth wave to be faded, meaning that traders should look to trade in the opposite direction of the overall impulsive move by the time the fifth wave starts.
+For this, there’s a stop loss to be placed, and this can be 61.8% of the length of the third wave, placed from the end of the fourth wave.
+In a third-wave extension impulsive wave, it is not possible for the fifth wave to move beyond that level!
+If the stop loss is hit, it means that the whole move cannot be a third-wave extension.
+A fifth-wave extension is out of the question, and this leaves room for only one plausible explanation: A double extended impulsive move is going to form.

 Reverse the Trade and Go Aggressively for 161.8%